-Critics of the move agreed only U.S. citizens should vote but said Gessler is going to extremes — without oversight or transparency — and that bringing in an agency like Homeland Security may have a chilling
+Critics of the move agreed only U.S. citizens should vote but said Gessler is going to extremes — without oversight or transparency — and that bringing in an agency like Homeland Security may have a chilling effect.

 "Even if you are eligible the environment that creates can be suppressing," said Elena Nunez, executive director of Colorado Common Cause.

 She also said any attempt to match databases is ripe for errors.

 But Rich Coolidge, public information officer for the secretary of state, said Gessler is obligated to enforce Colorado election law.

 "That's what he's doing," Coolidge said.
 "To turn a blind eye to it is not an appropriate path."

 The roughly 4,500 names are people who provided a noncitizen document, such an alien registration or "green" card, when they applied for a Colorado driver's license and who are also registered to vote.
 About 2,000 of those people have cast ballots in recent Colorado elections, Coolidge said.

 The list may include people who are in the country legally but are not citizens and who — either intentionally or not — registered to vote, either when getting a driver's license or through some other method.
 It may also include people who became citizens after applying for a driver's license, Coolidge said.

 If Homeland Security provides the information on citizenship status, either the state or county clerks would send a letter to any person identified as a noncitizen.
 The letter would alert the recipient that the state has information the person is not a U.S. citizen, and ask them to either provide documentation of citizenship or submit paperwork to be removed from the state's voter registration list.